renswilderom/renswilderom.github.io/index.md

 sitemap: true
 ---

-The panel on the left shows you some areas to explore: from blogposts containing handy Python scripts to an overview of my publications to an about me section to bring you up-to-date about my professional life!
+The panel on the left shows you some areas to explore: from blogposts containing handy Python scripts to an overview of my publications to an about me section which brings you up-to-date about my professional life!

 <!-- ![home](/assets/img/home_2.jpeg) -->